JeffersonLab/solid_release/howto.md

 You may also run it at your local machine even though this is not the recommended way.

-* on your local centos/rhel/scientific linux, prepare singularity by "yum install singularity" or "yum install apptainer apptainer-suid". on Ubuntu, use apt. on windows or Mac, using docker may be easier than use singularity/apptainer in a linux vritual machine. refer to https://hallaweb.jlab.org/wiki/index.php/Note_about_container
+* on your local centos/rhel/scientific linux, prepare singularity by "yum install singularity" or "yum install apptainer". on Ubuntu, use apt. on windows or Mac, using docker may be easier than use singularity/apptainer in a linux vritual machine. refer to https://hallaweb.jlab.org/wiki/index.php/Note_about_container
 * If your linux machine is a desktop at jlab, you can self-mount or ask computer center to help you to mount /group/solid/, then you can just use it like ifarm
 * If your linux machine is outside jlab, you can download singularity container images by "scp your_jlab_username@ftp.jlab.org:/group/solid/apps/[singularity_container_filename] ./"